MicrosoftDocs/powerapps-docs/powerapps-docs/teams/embed-teams-app.md

 1. When prompted, select **Cancel**.

-1. Select followed by **Launch it now** to open Teams app.
-Alternatively, you can also choose **Use the web app instead** to open Teams web.
+1. Select **Launch it now** to open the Teams app.
+Alternatively, you can also choose **Use the web app instead** to open the app in Teams web.

 ## Publish the app to the Teams catalog